Or Why The Old Guard and Palm Springs Are the Perfect Quarantine Movies

 You should watch both!
 They’re good!

 The next way the movie subverts genre expectations is by adding a companion into the mix.
 Enter Cristin Milioti’s Sarah, the older sister of the bride and consistent family disappointment.
-She becomes enraptured by Nyles’ perfectly practiced charm, and accidentally falls into the time loop with him as a result.
+She becomes enraptured by Nyles’ perfectly practiced charm, and accidentally stumbles into the time loop with him as a result.
 She becomes an accelerated stand-in for the aforementioned audience-expected progression of someone stuck in a time loop.
 She goes from “what’s going on,” to “let’s have some fun with it,” to “what’s the point of it all,” to “how do we get out” in record time, thanks in large part to Nyles’ familiarity with the situation.
 As he says, it’s “one of those time loop things you might have heard about.”
 Nyles’ nihilism (get it?) vs. Sarah’s optimism becomes the main conflict of the movie.
 Letting the two exist as foils for each other within the loop, who are both fully aware of the situation and have differing opinions on it, is in direct opposition to Groundhog Day’s journey of self-discovery and empathy.
 Bill Murray’s Phil Connors is alone in his loop.
-If he confides in someone about his situation, they forget the next day.
+If he confides in someone about his situation, they forget by the next day.
 This makes his experience an intensely lonely one.
 His journey is personal, about figuring out how to better himself and learn to empathize with those around him, even when “none of it matters.”
 Nyles and Sarah’s dual journeys, then, are about learning to rely on each other and learn from each other’s points of view.
-The ultimate thesis of Palm Springs is that a mutual loving relationship can be a path to self-betterment, and you don’t have to be in ‘it’ alone (whether ‘it’ is a time loop or just day-to-day life).
+The ultimate thesis of Palm Springs is that a mutual loving relationship can itself be a path to self-betterment, and you don’t have to be in ‘it’ alone (whether ‘it’ is a time loop or just day-to-day life).